usnistgov/policy-machine-core/README.md

 # Policy Machine Core

 The core components of the NIST Policy Machine, a reference implementation of the Next Generation Access Control (NGAC) standard.
-For complete documentation and detailed examples visit the Wiki.

 ## Installation